Annuities Frequently Asked Questions

 How do I transfer an outside annuity into a Fidelity annuity?

-You can initiate the transfer of an annuity to Fidelity by contacting your Fidelity Financial Consultant or an Annuity Planning Consultant.
+You can initiate the transfer of many types of annuities to Fidelity by contacting your Fidelity Financial Consultant or an Annuity Planning Consultant.

 Required Minimum Distributions (RMD)